patconnole/openc2_companion/README.md

 10. Ok, now we know to use "192.168..../24" style addresses, but how do we know to put it into a JSON array?
 A one-value array???
 11. Go back to the *first* line, which reads "An IPv4 address range... **consists of two values**, an IPv4 address and a prefix."
 12. From there, we can guess that we are dealing with an array because of **"..two values.."**, and the fact that we saw the word "Array" in **Type: IPv4-Net (Array /ipv4-net)**
 13. What is **(Array /ipv4-net)**?
-It looks like some kind of type definition, but I don't recognize the language.
+It does look like a type definition, but I don't recognize the language.

 So now, we are **PRETTY SURE** that a JSON formatted "ipv4_net" value is